lauraansari/brainstation_capstone/README.md

 The following files are required to run the notebooks:

-- data folder: this contains all the data files in .csv format
 - requirements.yml: this contains the list of required packages for the environment